The Pharmaceutical Journal

-Home of The Pharmaceutical Journal, Clinical Pharmacist and Tomorrow’s Pharmacist, all published by RPS, are updated daily with authoritative content on global pharmacy and pharmaceutical science.
+Published by us, The Pharmaceutical Journal (now including Clinical Pharmacist) is updated online daily with authoritative content on global pharmacy and pharmaceutical science.

-And don't forget to download the PJ app (available on both Android and iPhone) which provides convenient access to content even when you're offline.
+And don't forget to download the PJ app (available on both Android and iPhone) for easy access to content even when you're offline.

-Clinical Pharmacist is a monthly, peer-reviewed journal that provides authoritative resources on the clinical management of disease in relation to medicines and up-to-date information about advances in pharmacy and drug development.
-It publishes review articles, perspectives, evidence-based CPD articles and practice reports on topics from drug discovery to clinical pharmacology and pharmacy.
+Clinical Pharmacist, now integrated with the PJ, provides authoritative resources on the clinical management of disease in relation to medicines and up-to-date information about advances in pharmacy and drug development.
+CP has review articles, perspectives, evidence-based CPD articles and practice reports on topics from drug discovery to clinical pharmacology and pharmacy.

 Tomorrow’s Pharmacist is an online career resource for pharmacy students, Pre-Registration trainees and newly registered pharmacists.
 The archive includes a bank of useful and informative resources, providing insight into the realities of a career pharmacy and the pharmaceutical sciences.